-Love is a pretty messed up word these days.
+Love is a messed up word these days.

 As a youth pastor, I witnessed young gals have a revolving door of boyfriends, whom they supposedly loved.
 Guy after guy would return the statement of I love you, but really meant to say I lust you.

 When discussing the topic of love, it’s vital for Believers to connect with God’s design and purpose of love.
-In 1 John 3, God calls John to write some incredible words of wisdom, in regards to loving one another.
+In 1 John 3, God calls John to write some incredible words of wisdom, on loving one another.

 Clearly, showing love to people who do not know Christ, will not always have great returns.
 John wants to be clear that our lives must reflect Christ’s love always; despite the outcome of showing that love!

 All of a sudden it turns to us and our calling to lay down our lives for each other, if the situation should present itself.
 That’s absolutely crazy right?
-Yet, it is the highest form of showing love; therefore we should strive for this kind of love.
+Yet, it is the highest form of showing love; we should strive for this kind of love.

 This concept reminds me of Francis Chan‘s book, “Crazy Love“.
-Chan emphasizes that sacrificial love is the greatest love that mankind can ever truly fathom.
+Chan emphasizes that sacrificial love is the greatest love that humanity can ever truly fathom.
 Looking at Christ’s example, He died out of an eternal sacrificial love.
 Now that’s some Crazy Love!

 Chan challenges us as Believers, to think about this eternal sacrificial love everyday of our lives.
 While driving to work or while wandering around a grocery store; allow that thought to saturate our minds.

 How can our churches embrace sacrificial love?